PREVIOUS: INFO & the Brain (Part 1)

 • there should not any others factors involved – but if necessary, they also have to be of equal value (2 books in different languages, but on the same topic)

-👮🏽 What a cop or lawyer means by ‘honesty‘ will be very different from that of what a minister, and
+👮🏽 What cops & lawyers mean by ‘honesty‘ will be very different from what a minister believes it to be, and

 👶🏼 what a kid means by “I love you” isn’t the same as when said by a lover.

-▪︎ Put on us: the results are quite arbitrary, depending on who is expecting
+▪︎ Put on us: the results are quite arbitrary, depending on who is ‘doing’ the expecting

 ✓ What my high school music teaches thinks about my singing may be very, very different from how a Juilliard professor will assess it

 ▪︎ We put on others: Errors can easily occur when measuring others based on our expectations of them